Beijing, China Semester:

 Washington, D.C.
 Semester

-During the spring semester, CIW offers a series of orientation sessions on the Ithaca, N.Y. campus.
-All majors who are going to Washington, D.C. in the fall are expected to attend all the sessions.
-The schedule for the orientation sessions and more information about the semester in Washington, D.C. will be posted on the Cornell in Washington website.
+The CIW schedules for the orientation sessions and more information about the semester in Washington, D.C. are posted on the Cornell in Washington website.